herbertfreeze/QSS/mini_book/docs/finalproject_options.md

 **These options require working in a group.**

+## 2. COVID-19 Discourse on Social Media

+The COVID-19 pandeimic impacted every country globally, with stay-at-home orders in most countries with outbreaks.
+The unprecendented amount of online activity also provided an opportunity to understand human behavior at a granular scale.
+Projects will analyze the largest COVID-19 Twitter dataset (n=4 billion) to investigate how COVID-19 interesect with student's particular interests.
+Examples from this dataset include [election misinformation](https://misinforeview.hks.harvard.edu/article/covid-19-misinformation-and-the-2020-u-s-presidential-election/), [liberal and conservative bots pushing misinformation](https://www.nytimes.com/2020/10/29/technology/twitter-bots-poised-to-spread-disinformation-before-election.html), and [KPop driving public health practices like mask wearking](https://arxiv.org/pdf/2110.04149.pdf).

+**This option requires working in a group.**

-## 2. Deeper dive into felony sentencing data used in problem sets 1 and 2
+## 3. Deeper dive into felony sentencing data used in problem sets 1 and 2

 In the first two problem sets, you used and got familiar with the Cook County State Attorney’s Office Felony Sentencing Data to investigate racial disparities in sentence length and within-judge disparities.
 With this project option, you’d do a deeper dive into the felony sentencing data to address another question, such as:
 1. more rigorous analyses of disparities using causal inference techniques